Education is fast becoming a new standard in the world of recruitment. Is it enough anymore to simply list your studies and the year completed?

 If you make a special point of mention for your academic experience, include a brief sentence that can outline what you gained from the course.
 Keep this concise and applicable.

-Don’t only explain that you learnt to use excel – say that you now understand how to create a complex pivot table in Excel.
-This is a subtle distinction that will help recruiters to gauge the level of training required and where you will fit in the business.
+Don’t only explain that you learned to use excel.
+Say that you now understand how to create a complex pivot table in Excel.
+This is a subtle distinction that will help recruiters to gauge the level of training required.
+As well as where you will fit in the business.

 5. Get An Academic Reference